 Online diploma programs can prepare students for entry-level careers as private detectives.
 In the majority of the U.S., private investigators need to be licensed, but requirements vary widely among states.
 If an investigator chooses to carry a gun, he or she will need a permit.

-The U.S. Bureau of Labor Statistics (BLS) predicted that private detectives and investigators could see an 5% increase in job opportunities between 2014 and 2024 due to factors including increases in cybercrimes and crimes related to financial and insurance fraud.
-Another BLS report noted that private detectives and investigators earned an annual mean wage of $52,840 as of May 2015.
-The highest-paying states for this occupation were Nebraska and Alabama (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that private detectives and investigators could see an 8% increase in job opportunities between 2018 and 2028 due to factors including increases in cybercrimes and crimes related to financial and insurance fraud.
+Another BLS report noted that private detectives and investigators earned an annual mean wage of $56,810 as of May 2018.
+The highest-paying states for this occupation were District of Columbia and Alaska (www.bls.gov).

 Online private investigation diploma programs cover a variety of topics related to the field, such as undercover surveillance, evidence collection and insurance investigation.
 Licensing requirements for private investigators vary, and online programs may not prepare students for licensing.